sparkflows/sparkflows-docs/docs/installation/security/admin-user.rst

 Cleanup Data
 +++++++++++

-The admin user can delete old workflow executions for cleaning the DB which is older than  last 7 days or older than last 30 days, older than  last 90 days & delete all executions.
+The admin user can delete old workflow executions from the database that are older than the last 7 days, 30 days, or 90 days, as well as delete all executions.

 .. figure:: ../../_assets/security/admin_user/admin_cleanup_1.PNG
    :alt: security
    :width: 70%

-The admin user can delete old pipeline executions for cleaning the DB which is older than  last 7 days or older than last 30 days, older than  last 90 days & delete all executions.
+The admin user can delete old pipeline executions from the database that are older than the last 7 days, 30 days, or 90 days, as well as delete all executions.

 .. figure:: ../../_assets/security/admin_user/admin_cleanup_2.PNG
    :alt: security
    :width: 70%

-The admin user can clean audit logs for cleaning the DB which is older than last 7 days, older than last 30 days, older than last 90 days & delete all logs.
+The admin user can clean audit logs from the database that are older than 7 days, 30 days, or 90 days, as well as delete all logs.

 .. figure:: ../../_assets/security/admin_user/admin_cleanup_3.PNG
    :alt: security